 “yes, buddy, you broke momma’s glasses”

 But this particular morning, he was more intrigued with actually putting the glasses on.
-As I’m wrestling with my 2 and a half year old I think, “Oh man, please don’t let him break the other arm, I won’t have glasses then!”
+As I’m wrestling with my 2 and a half year old I think, “Oh man, please don’t let him break the other arm, I won’t have any glasses then!”
 But as he got the glasses closer to his face, he winced and turned away handing them back to me realizing that he really didn’t like what he saw.
-To him I’m sure things were blurry, but for me without the glasses everything is blurry.
+To him I’m sure things were blurry, but for me, without the glasses everything is blurry.
 I need my glasses in order to see.
 I then realized that I was trying to explain to my 2 and a half year old what glasses were, why I needed to wear them, and why he didn’t need them.
 I then further realized that I actually did not have a good explanation, because in all honestly, I have no clue how glasses actually work.
 Even if he were 8.5 and could comprehend what I was saying, I still wouldn’t be able to fully explain to him how they work, but I put them on every morning when I wake up, and then again every night to be able to see.

 And then I thought about my contacts.
 I put them in my eyes every morning.
 Actually put these things on my eyeball.
 And all I know is that from my experiences, they work.
 From the very first moment that I was given glasses and contacts, I could see more clearly and realized how much I wasn’t seeing without.
 The optometrist gave me the glasses, I put them on, and it was a whole new world for me.
 And then I thought.
-I put trust every single day into these objects that I put on my face or into my eyes that I truly don’t know they exactly work, but that I have full trust that they are going to work.
+I put trust every single day into these objects that I put on my face or into my eyes that I truly don’t know exactly how they work, but that I have full trust that they are going to work.

 Then it got me really thinking of ‘what can I do differently to put my full trust in God and His plan for me.’
 Then I realized I trust my glasses because they work, my view of the world is clearer with them.
 Then I began to reflect on a time that I was able to see things more clearly for God’s plan for me.
 It brought me back to God’s plan for me to become a parent.